ankeboy/POE-TD/README.md

 * Increased Damage    - Adds a damage modifier (1.5x)
 * Double attack       - deals an additional attack *doesn't work with laser tower* (WIP: currently are not stackable)
 * Increased Range     - Adds a range multiplier (1.5x)
+* (WIP: Critical Chance - Adds a chance to deal critical damage.
+The critical damge multiplier is increased)
+* (WIP: Generosity    - Enemies killed by the tower gives more Money)
+* (WIP: Increased Effect - Increases the effect of status ailments, e.g. Slow)
+* (WIP: Pierce        - Projectiles are able to pierce one additional enemy)
+* (WIP: Increased Projectile Speed - Adds a projectile speed modifier)

 ## Important restrictions